| . |

 these pages.

-all necessary means.
-We owe it to ourselves, our children and our grandchildren
+necessary means.
+We owe it to ourselves, our children

-the crimes of National Socialism and to a future peaceful cohabitation
+of National Socialism and to a future peaceful

 |